 Looking for answers to your 2015/1535 doubts?
-Find bellow the most common questions we get asked about.
+Find below the most common questions we get asked about.

 Directive (EU) 2015/1535 sets up a procedure which imposes an obligation upon the Member States to notify to the Commission all the draft technical regulations concerning products and Information Society Services before they are adopted in national law.
 It replaces Directive 98/34/EC without any substantial changes (codification).